Mike Conley NBA Playoffs Player Props: Timberwolves vs. Nuggets

 - The Nuggets are the 15th-ranked squad in the league, conceding 25.7 assists per game.

-- Conceding 11.4 made 3-pointers per game, the Nuggets are the third-ranked team in the league.
+- The Nuggets give up 11.4 made 3-pointers per game, third-ranked in the NBA.

 Mike Conley vs. the Nuggets